kevinpt/opbasm/doc/rst/tutorial.rst

   subcy s7, sC  ; Extend carry (borrow) into most significant byte ; Result in s7,s6,s5

 For multi-byte addition, the carry flag is set when the previous addition overflows beyond an 8-bit result.
-This overflow can never be more than 1 since the largest 8-bit sum is: ``255 + 255 = 510 = 0x1FE``.
+An overflow can never be more than 1 since the largest 8-bit sum is: ``255 + 255 = 510 = 0x1FE``.
 The overflow carries into the next most significant addition by the use of ``addcy``.

 For multi-byte subtraction, the carry flag functions as a "borrow" bit.
 When it is set, the previous subtraction is considered to have borrowed from the current pair of bytes and so an additional -1 is taken from the result by ``subcy``.